 Other A/R Roles & Responsibilities

 Depending on the size of the organization, the accounts receivable department may hire specialists for other particular A/R tasks.
-These tasks may be related to:
+These tasks could be related to:

 - Extending credit to clients